hydroframe/SandTank/DEVELOPMENT.md

 ## 3. Development setup
 This section provide some background on how to isolate each part of the Web development and enable fast turn around in the application development and validation for either the client or server of the web application.

-Therefore to achieve full control on the *client side*, *server side* and *simulation code*, we need to run 3 process independently like described below
+To achieve full control on the *client side*, *server side* and *simulation code*, we need to run 3 process independently as described below

 ### Web server